Olive (Olea europaea)

 Odor: Has a distinct, fruity scent when being worked.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Olive has been reported as a sensitizer.
+Allergies/Toxicity: Although severe reactions are quite uncommon, olive has been reported as a sensitizer.
 Usually most common reactions simply include eye and skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.